Techy-Sam1/CAPSTONE-PROJECT-AND-STRORY-TELLING/README.md

 •	Power BI – Interactive dashboard and data storytelling

 ## Conclusion ##
-AS AN ASPIRING ANALYST.
+AS AN ANALYST.
 This project demonstrates a complete, real-world data analytics workflow.
 By transforming raw, messy data into actionable insights and an interactive dashboard, the project showcases strong technical skills, analytical thinking, and the ability to communicate data-driven insights effectively to business stakeholders.
 Equipping me to lock in what I have learnt so far.

-SAM ANALYTICS INCOMING............